 Each school shall offer options for students in grades K-12 to participate in a t least 30 minutes of physical activity within or outside of the school day.
 Physical activity may include recess and movement built into the curriculum but odes not replace physical education classes.

-Each school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, and aspirations, as outlined in the students' Personalized Learning Plans. and aspirations, as outlined in the students' Personalized Learning Plans.
+Each public school shall ensure students are able to access academic and experiential learning opportunities that reflect their emerging abilities, and aspirations, as outlined in the students' Personalized Learning Plans.

 Each school shall provide appropriate socially and culturally responsive learning opportunities to all students to support their attainment of the standards approved by the State Board of Education and each public school shall provide support for students who require additional assistance to succeed or be challenged in the general education environment.